-We outline what each one is (definitions), list some of the main differences, provide examples, list some potential benefits & drawbacks of each,
+We outline what each one is (providing definitions), list some of the main differences between them, provide examples of each, & list some potential benefits & drawbacks of each.

 What Is Closed Loop Recycling?
 (A Definition)

-Closed loop recycling is when a material or product can be recycled over and over again (or indefinitely) for it’s original use, without losing it’s original properties or traits.
+Closed loop recycling is when a material or product can be recycled over and over again (or indefinitely) into what it was originally used for, without degrading or losing it’s original properties or traits.

 When materials are kept inside this loop instead of being disposed outside of it, this is sometimes referred to as ‘closing the loop’.

-The result of closed loop recycling is less material loss, fewer raw materials used, and reduced waste.
+The result of closed loop recycling might be less material loss, reduced waste generated, and fewer raw materials used.